SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

-* HRE Emperor Ferdinand II
-* Practiced the opposite of *raison d'etat*, which means religion + morality > state interest
-* Refused to treaty with the Muslim Turks/Protestant Swedes
-* Less concerned with the Empire's welfare than that of the will of god
-* "The state existed to serve religion … for Ferdinand"
 * Richelieu is secular as minister, while salvation is only a personal objective => conflict with Ferdinand
 * To Richelieu, "the state has no immorality" => acting on the state means must act now or never
 * CLAIM: HRE would have expanded more if they agreed to work with the protestants who were totally fine with HRE dominating politcally